mrinasugosh/py-openshift-app-three-ways/README.md

 - ✅ Check out blog version of Workshop Coming Soon!

-## Request Access to Red Hat OpenShift Workshop Cluster
+##  Get Access to Red Hat OpenShift Workshop Cluster

 Use the steps below to get access to a Red Hat OpenShift cluster.